 What happens to my retirement funds in a divorce?

 When you go through a divorce, your retirement accounts are split up like other property.
-But "taxes and legal implications make this much more complicated than simply dividing funds down the middle, and there's a lot to consider," says Ben Storey, director, Retirement Research & Insights at Bank of America.
+But "taxes and legal implications make this much more complicated than simply dividing funds down the middle, and there's a lot to consider," says Ben Storey, director, senior retirement product manager, Retirement Research & Insights at Bank of America.

 Assets vs. cash

-You have to make sure your attorney fully understands your financial goals and is familiar with the potential income tax ramifications, including any additional taxes on early withdrawal, associated with each type of account that may be divided.
+Make sure your attorney fully understands your financial goals and is familiar with the potential income tax ramifications, including any additional taxes on early withdrawal associated with each type of account that may be divided.
 All of that will influence how they negotiate the division of property.

 401(k)s, pensions and other qualified plans